CA Certificates

 Default Cybus CA Certificates

-Connectware comes with built-in Cybus CA certificates that are pre-installed and managed by the system.
-These provide the baseline security infrastructure for Connectware operations.
+Connectware includes built-in Cybus CA certificates, which are pre-installed and maintained by the system.
+These form the foundation of Connectware’s security infrastructure.

-In production environments, we recommend that you use a custom CA certificate that your organization manages and has authorized.
+In production environments, we recommend that you use a custom CA certificate that your organization manages and has authorized for the external PKI.

 Custom CA Certificates